 From American Farm Girl To Buddhist Nun

-Pema Chodron was born as Deirdre Blomfield-Brown in New York City on July 14, 1936: a regular American girl.
-Growing up on a New Jersey farm, she led a conventional life, went to study at the University of California and started work as an elementary school teacher.
+Pema Chodron’s life history does make you listen up.
+Born in New York City on July 14 1936 by the name of Deirdre Blomfield-Brown, she grew up on a farm in New Jersey.
+Subsequently, she went to study at the University of California and started work as an elementary school teacher.

 Pema married early at age 21 and had two children.
-However, her first marriage did not succeed.
-It was dissolved by her mid-20s, followed by a second marriage.
-Again, this marriage did not work out after her husband confessed he had an affair and wanted a divorce.
+However, her first marriage did not succeed and it was dissolved by her mid-20s.
+Similarly, her second marriage failed when she found out that her husband had an affair.

-The shock and trauma of these early failed relationships upended Pema’s life and deeply challenged the values she had believed in.
-Seeking a way to come to terms with her traumatic experiences, she explored various forms of therapy.
-She experimented with living in an ashram for a while and even sought out Scientology.
+The shock and trauma of these early failed relationships deeply challenged Pema’s values and beliefs.
+In order to come to terms with her traumatic experiences, she explored various forms of therapy.
+For a while, she experimented with living in an ashram and even sought out Scientology.
 However, she found that nothing helped ease the fear and rage she felt.